 Do you consider yourself as a musician or a digital artist?

 I'm not an artist.
 I do things.
 I compose songs but I do not feel I'm a composer.
 I created sounds to participate in the creation of environments, but I do not feel sound designer.
 I leave the labels for those who have a compulsive need to stick them all around.

 Your first project "Dusk to Dawn" tells the story of a man faced with injustice.
 He finds his apartment destroyed, he is pursued by an army ...
 His family has disappeared.
 All instrumental tracks trying to make us live the emotions of this man through your sounds.

 Then, if I understand the title "Shopgirl" extract your second project "Bedtime Stories", a girl's dreaming about her wedding (A "Here comes the bride" saturated and destroyed).

-I have the feelling that, you want your listener to fell what the characters feel?
+I have the feelling that, you want your listener to feel what the characters feel?
 Is your goal is to create moods, feelings, emotions, rather than "music"?

 Causing feelings, that's the point.
 This is closely related to the mental exodus that I mentioned earlier.
 But I never tell myself: "I will make the listener sad" or "I'm going to make him feel angst".
 I want to make music that allows to enter a state of mind proper to feel emotions instead.

 Then a radical change with "Spoken worms"?
 There are even words?
 How did this happen?

 I consider "Spoken worms" as a side project, not because it is secondary but because it is a collaboration with Dorianne and Marianne.
 And as you rightly pointed out, there are lyrics, something I preferred to avoid until now.